|

 atherogenic lipid profile than atorvastatin monotherapy - Vasc Health Risk

-and chylomicron particles, and increased the mean size of LDL and VLDL
+particles and VLDL and chylomicron particles, and increased the mean size of LDL

 -